BioContainers/mulled/invfile.lua.md

 The branch currently being tested is stored in the environment variable `TRAVIS_BRANCH`, but this is also set to `master` when testing a pull request directed at `master`.
 We therefore have to make sure that this is actually a production build by testing for target branch and pull-requestness.
-Before actually testing or deploying the packages, the build environment has to be
+If secure environment variables are available, i.e. this is a build originated from the official mulled repository and not a fork, we also generate a trusted `.netrc` to make `git` authenticate with GitHub.
+Before actually testing or deploying the packages, the build environment has to be prepared:

-prepared:
+    if ENV.SECURE_ENV_VARS == "true" then
+      travis.runTask('main:netrc:trusted')
+    else
+      travis.runTask('main:netrc:plain')
+    end
+    travis.runTask('main:configure_git')

     travis
       .runTask('main:prepare')